chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2023-05-23 Added more space for the Dragon hotend sock
 - 2023-05-23 Added more space for the 3010 hotend fan to seat fully
 - 2023-05-23 Lengthened the hotend mount rails to help prevent the cowl sides from splitting easily
-- 2023-05-23 Improve channels for Neopixel cables so to help prevent plastic tabs from breaking off
+- 2023-05-23 Improve channels for Neopixel cables to help prevent plastic tabs from breaking off